Ketill Flatnose: Caittil Find

 Ketill Flatnose is also sometimes equated with Caittil Find, a reported leader of the Gallgáedil recorded in the Annals of Ulster as fighting in Ireland in 857.
 This source states simply that "Ímar and Amlaíb inflicted a rout on Caittil the Fair and his Norse-Irish in the lands of Munster." (Ímar and Amlaíb are well-attested Norse leaders active in Ireland and the Isles in the 9th century.)

 The Ketill/Caittil relationship was first proposed by E. W. Robertson in 1862, and then rejected by J. H. Todd in 1867.
 Robertson's position has since been supported by, among others, W. F. Skene and A. P. Smyth, while others, including A. O. Anderson and Donnchadh Ó Corráin are more skeptical.

-In more recent scholarly debate, Claire Downham has endorsed Ó Corráin's view.
-The connection is described by Woolf (2007) as "extremely tenuous", but Jennings and Kruse (2009) have supported the identification.
+In more recent scholarly debate, Clare Downham maintains scepticism on the link and also draws attention to a reference to 'Cetill' in Welsh chronicles in 844.
+The connection between the Ketill in Irish records and Norse sagas is described by Woolf (2007) as "extremely tenuous", but Jennings and Kruse (2009) have supported the identification.